anto-b/javascript-functions/README.md

 This repository is a public collection of useful javascript functions, or javascript challenges.

-The repository will be constantly updated, with new functions or challengs.
+The repository will be constantly updated, with new functions or challenges.

 ***Happy Coding***